vstoykovbg/doubleslow/README.md

 Some enthusiasts can even implement additional ("stage zero") key stretching (with some low-RAM intensive key stretching functions, on very old computers or microcontrollers).
 It's more difficult to hide malware inside ancient computers or simple microcontrollers.

 Don't forget to make your own backup of the scripts before using them.
 And write down which versions of the scripts were used along with your salt and settings (number of iterations, RAM usage).
 Future versions may not be compatible!
+I made some UX improvements and changed how the salt is interpreted (in some cases whitespaces are ignored and the salt is interpreted differently - not as a UTF-8 string).

 The salt used by the `doubleslow-base.py` can be in different formats: